MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-never-ending-query.md

 ---
 title: Troubleshoot a query that seems to never complete in SQL Server
-description: This article provides a procedure to help you fix high-CPU-usage issues on a server that is running SQL Server. ms.date: 07/13/2022 ms.custom: sap:Performance ms.topic: troubleshooting ms.prod: sql ms.reviewer: shaunbe
+description: This article provides a procedure to help you identify and resolve issues where a query runs for a very long time in SQL Server. ms.date: 07/13/2022 ms.custom: sap:Performance ms.topic: troubleshooting ms.prod: sql ms.reviewer: shaunbe
 author: pijocoder
-ms.author: jopilov, shaunbe
+ms.author: jopilov
 ---

 # Troubleshoot a query that seems to never end in SQL Server